Peshwari Naan

 Cook till brown spots appear on the surface.
 Keep moving the tawa back and forth so that the naan cooks evenly.

-Flip the tawa and cook the naan for 20-30 seconds.
+Flip the tawa and cook for 20-30 seconds.

-Brush generously with ghee or butter and serve hot.
+Brush the finished naan generously with melted ghee or melted butter and serve hot.

 In A Pan Over The Stovetop